Our Principal, Karen Constable, explains how high levels of lead may have got into applesauce (video audiogram).

-The amount of lead in one sample of fruit puree was 2 parts per million (ppm), which is more than 200 times the maximum level proposed by the FDA in their draft guidance for fruit purees intended for babies and young children.
+The earliest reports from the FDA said the level of lead in the recalled foods was “extremely high”.
+Later, they reported finding lead at levels of 2 parts per million (ppm) in one sample of the fruit puree.
+That level is more than 200 times the maximum level proposed by the FDA in their draft guidance for fruit purees intended for babies and young children.

 Lead-based pigments in spices have caused harm to children in the past.
 Lead-chromate adulterated turmeric caused children in the USA to be poisoned in 2010 – 2014.
 Paprika adulterated with lead oxide caused the hospitalisation of more than 50 people in Hungary in 1994.

 A sample of the Georgian spice kviteli kvavili, also known as yellow flower or Georgian saffron, was discovered to contain 48,000 ppm of lead in a NYC Department of Health and Mental Hygiene (DOHMH) lead-in-foods survey.
 In the same survey, which assessed more than 3,000 food samples over ten years, nineteen cinnamon samples had a median lead level of 2 ppm, with the highest level in cinnamon being 880 ppm.

 That figure, 880 ppm of lead in cinnamon, from a paper published in 2019, is not as high as in the latest incident, but it is more than four hundred times higher than ‘normal’, and enough to result in dangerously high levels of lead in any food to which the spice was added.

 Deliberately adding lead-based pigments such as lead chromate to spices is, unfortunately, a common food fraud practice.
 The intention is to make more money for the perpetrator.